 What lead scoring means for your marketing efforts.

 Once you have your lead scoring tool in place, you can also use it to improve your targeting and promotional efforts.
-Lead scoring enables you to filter audiences based on their likelihood of buying and send relevant offers to their Messenger app.
+Lead scoring enables you to filter audiences based on their likelihood of buying and send relevant offers in Messenger, SMS, or email.

 Reduce spend on paid messages.

 Whether you use scoring to determine loyalty or qualify leads, the idea is the same.
 Filter your audience by their score and send an offer they can’t refuse in response to their past interactions.
 This helps you improve targeting when you send broadcasts, text messages, and Sponsored Messages.
 When you pay to send promotional content, you want to be clear on who’s valuable to you as a customer.